TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   ```

-  Old API Definition: `service_discovery.use_nested_query`
+  Tyk native API definition: `service_discovery.use_nested_query`.

 - **`parentDataPath`**

   **Type: `string`**

   ParentDataPath is the namespace of the where to find the nested value, if `useNestedQuery` is `true`.
 In the above example, it would be `node.value`.
-You would then change the `dataPath` setting to be `hostname`,

-  since this is where the host name data resides in the JSON string.
+You would change the `dataPath` setting to be `hostname`, since this is where the host name data resides in the JSON string.
 Tyk automatically assumes that `dataPath` in this case is in a string-encoded JSON object and will try to deserialize it.

-  Old API Definition: `service_discovery.parent_data_path`
+  Tyk native API definition: `service_discovery.parent_data_path`.

 - **`portDataPath`**

   **Type: `string`**

   PortDataPath is the port of the data path.
-In the above nested example, we can see that there is a separate `port` value

-  for the service in the nested JSON.
-In this case, you can set the `portDataPath` value and Tyk will treat `dataPath`

-  as the hostname and zip them together (this assumes that the hostname element does not end in a slash or resource identifier

-  such as `/widgets/`).
+In the above nested example, we can see that there is a separate `port` value for the service in the nested JSON.
+In this case, you can set the `portDataPath` value and Tyk will treat `dataPath` as the hostname and zip them together (this assumes that the hostname element does not end in a slash or resource identifier such as `/widgets/`).
 In the above example, the `portDataPath` would be `port`.

-  Old API Definition: `service_discovery.port_data_path`
+  Tyk native API definition: `service_discovery.port_data_path`.

 - **`useTargetList`**

   **Type: `boolean`**

   UseTargetList should be set to `true`, if you are using load balancing.
-Tyk will treat the data path as a list and

-  inject it into the target list of your API Definition.
+Tyk will treat the data path as a list and inject it into the target list of your API definition.

-  Old API Definition: `service_discovery.use_target_list`
+  Tyk native API definition: `service_discovery.use_target_list`.

 - **`cacheTimeout`**